decaf-dev/obsidian-view-count/README.md

 4. Click **Add beta plugin**
 5. Enter the repository url: **https://github.com/trey-wallis/obsidian-view-count**
 6. Click **Add plugin**
-7. Navigate to the community plugins list
-8. Enable **View Count**

 ## Usage

-Install the plugin and files will automatically have their view count tracked.

-View count is stored in `.obsidian/view-count.json`.
-This allows you to uninstall and install the plugin again without losing any data.
-In addition, this view count is stored in a friendly JSON format that may be parsed by other applications.
+This plugin has 2 storage options for view count: **Property** and **File**

+### Property storage

+If property is selected, each note will have their view count stored in a property in their frontmatter.
+This is helpful if you wish to visually see the view count in the frontmatter of a note.

+### File storage

+If file is selected, the view count for all notes will be stored in a JSON file called `view-count.json` in the Obsidian configuration directory.

-### Settings
+## Settings

 -   **Increment count once a day** - if enabled a file view count will only be incremented once a day.
 Otherwise, the file view count will be incremented every time it is opened.